bioinfoMMS/EvalDNA/README.md

 All three arguments are mandatory.

-inputfile is the assembly fasta file
+inputfile is the assembly FASTA file

 outputfile is the prefix that will be used to name the output metrics file